skx/kpie/README.md

 * Misc
   * `focus` - Focus the window.
   * `workspace` - Get/set the workspace the window is active on.
 (Return value will be -1 if the window is pinned, or invisible).

+Some of these primitives are [documented in the sample-scripts](samples/).

+Steve
+--